tessgi/TessGiWebsite/content/pages/the-mission/primary.md

 [TOC]

-The TESS primary mission ran from July 25th 2018 until July 4th 2020 (note that ground-based follow up for the primary mission continues until 2021) .
+The TESS primary mission ran from July 25th 2018 until July 4th 2020 (note that ground-based follow up for the primary mission continued into 2021) .
 Within this two year mission TESS searched for planets outside of our solar system with a primary goal of finding nearby planets that are amenable to characterization with ground-based follow-up surveys.
 Specifically, the primary science requirements of the TESS mission were as follows:

 1. Search over 200,000 stars to discover planets with periods <10 days and radii <2.5 Earth radii orbiting the brightest stars in the solar neighborhood and discover planets with radii at least 2.5 Earth radii distributed across the celestial sphere.